 Even though a Simpsons early education app would be more fun, Learn With Homer will do a better job teaching your kid how to sound out words.
 (Doh!)
 Unleash your kid’s reading abilities using Homer’s speak-and-spell animation and voice recordings that give them feedback on pronunciation.
-The app also targets younger kids struggling with speech and language issues, and allows adults to keep tabs via progress reports.
+The reading app also targets younger kids struggling with speech and language issues, and allows adults to keep tabs via progress reports.
 Just like how your company monitors your Facebook time.

 Mystery Word Town: Sight Word Spelling

 Where In The World Is Carmen San Diego taught a whole generation that geography and good detective work go hand in hand.
 Mystery Word Town uses that same “gumshoe” conceit by getting players to solve crimes and learn to read at the same time.
 (Although if you can’t read, you’re probably a shitty detective.)
-The stakes are high, because if a word isn’t spelled correctly, a bank robber could get away.
+The stakes in this reading game are high, because if a word isn’t spelled correctly, a bank robber could get away.
 And then the chief will really have your A-S-S.

 $2.99 (iOS) (Android)